h0st-x/virtualXS/README.md

 - Centos8 (Minimal)
 - Rocky Linux 9.x
 - Rocky Linux 8.x
-- AWS & Azure machines
+- AWS & Azure machines!

 ## WARNING:

 THIS SCRIPT COMES WITH ABSOLUTE NO WARRANTY,
 THIS SCRIPT IS ABSOLUTE BETA STUFF.
 DO NOT USE IT ON PRODUCTION SYSTEMS

-(C) 2021-2022 by Dipl.
+(C) 2021-2023 by Dipl.
 Wirt.-Ing.
 Nick Herrmann
 This program is WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.